 The anterior and posterior vagal nerves are localized but not isolated to avoid the risk of delayed gastric emptying with a gas bloat syndrome.
 Although not described in the original Toupet fundoplication, the upper short gastric vessels are divided to create a fundoplication without undue tension.
 Temporarily, a 30-degree scope is used, and this also permits direct access to the retrogastric attachments, which are divided.

 Upward traction on the sling provides good access to the V-shape junction of the pillars (see Fig. 32-2).
 A loose, nonobstructing hiatal closure leaving a 2-cm retroesphageal space is performed.
-Unlike the originally described Toupet repair, in which the posterior wrap is sutured ...
+Unlike the originally described Toupet repair, in which the posterior wrap is sutured to the ...